Amitanand983/LangChain-Summariser/README.md

-# 🦜 LangChain Summarizer App
+# 🦜 LangChain Summarizer and Chat App

-This application leverages **LangChain** and **Groq's Gemma Model** to summarize content from YouTube videos, websites, audio files, or document files.
-It extracts relevant information and generates concise summaries, making it easy to analyze large amounts of text in seconds.
+This updated application combines the power of **LangChain** and **Groq's Gemma Model** to summarize content from YouTube videos, websites, audio files, or document files and enables an interactive chat interface with the summarized data.
+This allows users not only to analyze large content but also to engage with it conversationally.

 ---

 ## 🚀 Features

-- **Summarize YouTube Videos**: Extracts transcripts and generates a concise summary of the video content.
+- **Summarize YouTube Videos**: Extracts transcripts and generates concise summaries of video content.
-- **Website Summarization**: Supports summarizing text from any web page.
+- **Website Summarization**: Summarizes text from any web page.
-- **Audio File Transcription**: Transcribes and summarizes audio files (e.g., `.mp3`, `.wav`, `.m4a`).
+- **Audio File Transcription and Summarization**: Transcribes and summarizes audio files (e.g., `.mp3`, `.wav`, `.m4a`).
 - **Document Summarization**: Handles `.pdf`, `.docx`, and `.txt` files for summarization.
+- **Chat with Summarized Data**: Enables users to ask questions and interact with the summarized content using a chatbot interface.

 ---

 ## 🛠️ Tech Stack

-- **[LangChain](https://langchain-langchain.com)**: Provides LLM-based summarization capabilities.
+- **[LangChain](https://langchain-langchain.com)**: Provides LLM-based summarization and retrieval capabilities.
-- **[Groq Gemma Model](https://www.groq.com)**: A cutting-edge language model for natural language understanding.
+- **[Groq Gemma Model](https://www.groq.com)**: A state-of-the-art language model for natural language processing.
-- **Streamlit**: For a lightweight and interactive user interface.
+- **Streamlit**: For a dynamic and user-friendly web interface.
+- **FAISS**: For efficient vector-based retrieval in the chatbot.
 - **Whisper by OpenAI**: Transcribes audio files into text.

 ---